loathers/loathers.github.io/KoL-Scripting-Introduction.md

 Other than that, the world is pretty much your oyster.
 One thing to note is that you won't need to import fundamental Object types used by KoLMafia: Item, Skill, Effect, Familiar, etc. You will, however, have to import any functions that use these types.

 ### Improving your JS development with Typescript
+"Hold on!", you protest, "I have just learned about Javascript and it seems cool.
+Why would you introduce something new!"
+This is a fair critisism, and if you are trying to script simple actions you can probably stop here.
+That being said, maybe your appetite has been whet and you are ready to tackle a larger project.
+In these scenarios, it makes sense to consider Typescript.
+Typescript is a superset of Javascript, meaning that it has everything Javascript has, but it also has more!
+The primary advantage Typescript has over Javascript is that it has static typing, this is a programming concept which means, in practical terms, that you can catch certain errors when you are writing the code, as opposed to when KoLMafia is executing the code.
+This gets to be very important when you are dealing with a large script with many functions and variables.
+However, this added functionality does not come for free.
+It comes at the cost of having to transpile, here meaning compile your Typescript into Javascript so KoLmafia can understand it.
+This involves doing additional setup for the script you are writing.

 ### Linting and Libram